A simpler proof of Sternfeld's Theorem: Introduction

-For $k,l \in [n]$ let $x_{k,l} = (x_k, x_l)$ be the projection of a point $x \in \R^n$ to the plane defined by $k$th and $l$th coordinates.
-Another example of a Sternfeld array of size $m$ in~$\R^{2n}$ is an $n$-dimensional array $(a_i)_{i\in [m]^n}$, consisting of pairwise distinct points in~$\R^{2n}$, such that for every $t \in [n]$ and $i_1, \ldots, i_{t-1}, i_{t+1}, \ldots, i_n \in [m]$ the sequence $\Bigl(\bigl(a_{(\fromto{i}{n})}\bigr)_{2t-1,2t}\Bigr)_{i_t \in [m]}$ is a Sternfeld array of size $m$ in the plane (Remark~\ref{rem:definitionPlane}).
-However, not all Sternfeld arrays fit this example, because for a Sternfeld array $(a_i)_{i\in [m]^n}$ points $(a_i)_{2t-1,2t}$ and $(a_j)_{2t-1,2t}$ may coincide for some voxels $i,j$ and some $t$, so the sequence $\Bigl(\bigl(a_{(\fromto{i}{n})}\bigr)_{2t-1,2t}\Bigr)_{i_t \in [m]}$ would not be a Sternfeld array of size $m$ in the plane. \end{remark}
+\aronly{For $k,l \in [n]$ let $x^{k,l} = (x_k, x_l)$ be the projection of a point $x \in \R^n$ to the plane defined by $k$th and $l$th coordinates.
+Another example of a Sternfeld array of size $m$ in~$\R^{2n}$ is an $n$-dimensional array $(a_i)_{i\in [m]^n}$, consisting of pairwise distinct points in~$\R^{2n}$, such that for every $t \in [n]$ and $i_1, \ldots, i_{t-1}, i_{t+1}, \ldots, i_n \in [m]$ the sequence $\Bigl(a_{(\fromto{i}{n})}^{2t-1,2t}\Bigr)_{i_t \in [m]}$ is a Sternfeld array of size $m$ in the plane (Remark~\ref{rem:definitionPlane}).
+However, not all Sternfeld arrays fit this example, because for a Sternfeld array $(a_i)_{i\in [m]^n}$ points $a_i^{2t-1,2t}$ and $a_j^{2t-1,2t}$ may coincide for some voxels $i,j$ and some $t$, so the sequence $\Bigl(a_{(\fromto{i}{n})}^{2t-1,2t}\Bigr)_{i_t \in [m]}$ would not be a Sternfeld array of size $m$ in the plane.} \end{remark}

-\begin{theorem}[Sternfeld's Arrays Theorem] If a closed bounded subset $X \subset \R^{2n}$ contains\footnote{An array is a map $[m]^n \to \R^{2n}$, so here `contains' means `contains the images of'.} Sternfeld arrays of arbitrary large size then $X$ is not basic. \end{theorem}
+\begin{stern} If a closed bounded subset $X \subset \R^{2n}$ contains\footnote{An array is a map $[m]^n \to \R^{2n}$, so here `contains' means `contains the images of'.} Sternfeld arrays of arbitrary large size then $X$ is not basic. \end{stern}

 Theorem~\ref{th:basicSubset} for $n = 1$ follows from \cite[\S2, Lemma~23, \emph{(iii)}]{St89}.
 Theorem~\ref{th:basicSubset} for $n = 2$ is essentially proved in \cite[\S5]{St89}.
-Theorem~\ref{th:basicSubset} for $n \geqslant 2$ follows from \cite[\S2, Proof of Theorem~5]{St85} and Remark~\ref{rem:otherProofs}\ref{cnt:compareDefs}.
-See detailed comparison of our proof to Sternfeld's in Remark~\ref{rem:otherProofs}\ref{cnt:comparisonWithSternfeld}, and of our proof to \cite{MKT} in Remark~\ref{rem:otherProofs}\ref{cnt:comparisonWithMKT}.
+Theorem~\ref{th:basicSubset} for $n \geqslant 2$ follows from \cite[\S2, Proof of Theorem~5]{St85} and \aronly{Remark~\ref{rem:otherProofs}.\ref{cnt:compareDefs}}\jonly{\cite[Remark~3.1.d]{Dz22}}.
+See detailed comparison of our proof to Sternfeld's in \aronly{Remark~\ref{rem:otherProofs}.\ref{cnt:comparisonWithSternfeld}}\jonly{\cite[Remark~3.1.a]{Dz22}}, and of our proof to \cite{MKT} in \aronly{Remark~\ref{rem:otherProofs}.\ref{cnt:comparisonWithMKT}}\jonly{\cite[Remark~3.1.b]{Dz22}}.